JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I looked where she pointed.
 The tide was on the turn, and the horrid sand began to shiver.
 The broad brown face of it heaved slowly, and then dimpled and quivered all over.
-“Do you know what it looks like to ME?” says Rosanna, catching me by the shoulder again.
+“Do you know what it looks like to _Me_?” says Rosanna, catching me by the shoulder again.
 “It looks as if it had hundreds of suffocating people under it–all struggling to get to the surface, and all sinking lower and lower in the dreadful deeps!
 Throw a